Mahrokh-M/LC3-simulator/README.md

 #### Public Functions

 - `startAssembly(QString &inputFilename)`: Starts the assembly process for the given input file.
+## Implementation Details

+### Project Structure

+The project is structured into several key components that manage different aspects of the LC3 simulation:

+- **Logic**: Handles the main application logic and user interface interactions.
+- **LC3Registers**: Manages the LC3 CPU registers.
+- **LC3Memory**: Manages the LC3 memory operations.
+- **LC3Instructions**: Implements the LC3 instruction set including fetch, decode, execute operations.
+- **FileReadWrite**: Handles file operations for reading from and writing to files.
+- **AssemblerLogic**: Logic for assembling LC3 assembly code into machine code.
+- **Assembler**: Manages the assembly process.

+### Algorithms and Methods

+- **Assembly Process**: The assembler parses the assembly code, resolves labels, and converts instructions into machine code using a two-pass algorithm.
+It validates instruction formats and processes directives like ORG to correctly place instructions in memory.

+- **Instruction Execution**: Instructions are fetched from memory, decoded, and executed in accordance with the LC3 architecture.
+Each instruction set (A and B) is handled separately to ensure accurate operation.

+- **Memory Management**: LC3 memory is managed using a dedicated class that provides read and write operations, ensuring efficient memory access during program execution.

+### Design Patterns

+- **MVC Architecture**: The project follows a Model-View-Controller architecture where the logic (controller) interacts with the GUI (view) and manages data through models (registers, memory).

+### Challenges and Solutions

+- **Assembler Optimization**: Initially, assembler performance was a concern due to large file sizes.
+Implementing optimizations such as caching label addresses and using efficient data structures helped improve assembly speed.

+- **GUI Responsiveness**: Ensuring the GUI remained responsive during intensive operations like instruction execution required careful thread management and event handling.

+### Future Improvements

+- **Debugger Functionality**: Introduce debugging tools such as breakpoints, variable inspection, and step-by-step execution.

+- **Enhanced Memory Visualization**: Improve the memory viewer to display memory contents in various formats (hexadecimal, ASCII, etc.) for better debugging and analysis.

 ### Usage

 - Start the simulator from Qt Creator.